-Be Bear Aware: Tips for Trail Runners
+Bear Encounter: Tips for Trail Runners

 Many runners carry noise-makers such as bear bells or music.
 Many hikers and runners will often shout things like “Hey, bear” every 30 seconds or so to alert an animal to your presence, to avoid startling any wildlife.
 The effectiveness of the bear bells is controversial.
-Many runners hit the trails with their dogs, and I’m not sure if dogs are truly a deterrent to attacks, or if they sometimes provoke them – it seems the jury is still out on that one.
+Many runners hit the trails with their dogs, and I’m not sure if dogs are genuinely a deterrent to attacks, or if they sometimes provoke them – it seems the jury is still out on that one.

 Running in larger groups is generally believed to be safer than running alone in bear country.
 It’s still recommended that multiple people carry bear spray, even in larger groups.
 If you run alone, it’s wise to tell others where you are going and when you expect to return.
-Don’t run with headphones on the trail – it’s important to be aware of your surroundings.
+Don’t run with headphones on the trail – it’s essential to be aware of your surroundings.

-It’s wise to avoid trails near rivers in fishing season to minimize your likelihood of an aggressive bear.
-Depending on where you live, it’s also wise to stick to more popular hiking trails, or trails that get you to a ridge-line quickly, where you’ll have more visibility and less likelihood of an encounter compared to running through forest or dense brush.
+It’s wise to avoid trails near rivers in the fishing season to minimize your likelihood of an aggressive bear.
+Depending on where you live, it’s also wise to stick to more popular hiking trails, or trails that get you to a ridge-line quickly, where you’ll have more visibility and less likelihood of an encounter compared to running through the forest or dense brush.

-It’s always smart to carry a fully charged cell phone with you, in addition to bear spray and a small first aid kid.
+It’s always smart to carry a fully charged cell phone with you, in addition to bear spray and a small first aid kit.
 In remote areas without cell phone reception, an emergency communication device may be helpful too.

 Be prepared for any emergency scenarios and seek out first aid training classes.
 NOLS offers a Wilderness First Responder class that is an excellent resource for outdoor enthusiasts and runners.
-I took their class last year, and it was some of the best money I’ve ever spent.
+I took their lesson last year, and it was some of the best money I’ve ever spent.
 Since then I’ve already been in situations where I’ve needed to use my wilderness first aid skills and my first aid kit, too!

 A proper trail running first aid kit should contain a whistle, gauze, bandages, an ace bandage, a small flexible splint, scissors, tweezers, an emergency blanket, pain killers, a tourniquet, epi-pens (if you’re allergic to insects), an emergency glucose source, matches, tape, wound closure strips, gloves, safety pins, antiseptic towelettes, and a compass or map.
 That may sound like a lot to carry in your hydration pack, but you’ll be grateful if you ever need to use it.